-What to Do After Your Accident
+What to Do After an Accident With an Uninsured and Intoxicated Driver

 What Are My Options if the Drunk Driver Is Uninsured?

-Filing a Claim with Your Insurance
+File a Claim with Your Insurance

 Filing a Claim Against the Drunk Driver

-Common Damages Involved with Drunk Driving Accidents
+Common Damages Involved With Drunk Driving Accidents

 - Lost wages or reduction in earning capability